 A solid relationship for humans is like solid foundations for a house

-We can reach out for the stars and go out in the world with more confidence.
+We can reach out to the stars and go out in the world with more confidence.

 We feel more secure in taking risks and being more vulnerable.